Blanket purchase order

 img_p0_7

-3. On the General FastTab, enter/select the following fields:
+3. On the General FastTab, enter the required information in the following fields:

-• Document Date – Check if the date of the order is correct.
+• Document Date: Ensure that the date of the order is correct.
 The field is automatically updated with the current date of entry.

-• Order Address Code – If a purchase order is to be shipped from a particular vendor supply location, select the ship-from code (this is set up in the Vendor Card page).
+• Order Address Code: Select the ship-from code, if a purchase order is to be shipped from a particular vendor supply location (this is set up on the Vendor Card page).

-• Vendor Order No. – Enter the number that the vendor uses for the order on this field (i.e., the vendor order confirmation number).
+• Vendor Order No.: Enter the vendor order confirmation number that the vendor uses for the order.

-• Purchaser Code – Select the purchaser code (person responsible for this order) in this field.
+• Purchaser Code: Select the purchaser code (person responsible for this order).

 img_p1_2

-4. On the Invoice Details FastTab, enter/select the following fields:
+4. On the Invoice Details FastTab, enter the required information in the following fields:

 img_p1_3

 5. On the Shipping and Payment FastTab, the fields are automatically populated when the vendor is selected.
-Update Ship to Name, Ship to Address, Ship to Contact, and Pay-to as required.
+Update the fields on the Ship-to and Pay-to section as required.

 img_p1_4

-6. On the Lines FastTab, enter/select the following fields:
+6. On the Lines FastTab, enter the required information in the following fields:

-• Location – Contains the code for the location where the items on the line will be received into.
+• Location: Displays the code for the location where the items on the line will be received into.
 You will need to update this field if the order is not being sent to the same location as defaulted from the header.

-• Bin Code – Enter the receiving bin code. (if applicable).
+• Bin Code: Enter the receiving bin code if required.

-• Quantity – Contains the total quantity to be purchased.
+• Quantity: Displays the total quantity to be purchased.

 img_p2_1

 When you enter line items, the quantity from the value you enter in the Qty. to Release field is automatically entered in the Qty. to Receive field.
-Remember to enter zero (0) in the lines that you do not want to purchase when releasing a purchase order.
+Remember to enter 0 in the lines that you do not want to purchase when releasing a purchase order.

 When you create a purchase order from a blanket purchase order, the new purchase order will be based on the values present in the Qty. to Release field.